-it is not yet known if weight loss and diabetes benefits will persist.
+However, since this is a new procedure and due to the lack of data, it is not yet known if weight loss and diabetes benefits will persist.
+Disclosure of Interest None Declared.

+PWE-071

-PWE-071 SAFE SEDATION IN ENDOSCOPY: TIME FOR A NEW APPROACH?
+SAFE SEDATION IN ENDOSCOPY: TIME FOR A NEW APPROACH?